suncoast-devs/handbook/lessons/js-intro/lecture.md

 # Doing work later but still having access to variables

 - Create an array of people.
 Each person will have a name, a birthday, and a number of milliseconds we should wait before showing their information.
-- Use javaScript's `setTimeout` to do the waiting.
+- Use JavaScript's `setTimeout` to do the waiting.
 - Since `setTimeout` calls a function **later**, this will help prove that the function is really "remembering" its values.

 ---